Esqarrouth/goktugyil.github.io/_pages/book_notes.md

 <a href="https://www.goodreads.com/review/show/1316689708">Zero to One: Notes on Startups, or How to Build the Future</a>|Peter Thiel|5/5
 <a href="https://www.goodreads.com/review/show/1316689349">Rework</a>|Jason Fried, David Heinemeier Hansson|5/5
 <a href="https://www.goodreads.com/review/show/1316728262">Influence: The Psychology of Persuasion</a>|Robert B. Cialdini|5/5
+<a href="https://www.goodreads.com/review/show/2364731922">Skin in the Game: The Hidden Asymmetries in Daily Life</a>|Nassim Nicholas Taleb|5/5
 <a href="https://www.goodreads.com/review/show/1728126024">Meditations</a>|Marcus Aurelius|4/5
 <a href="https://www.goodreads.com/review/show/1316722170">Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture</a>|David Kushner|4/5
 <a href="https://www.goodreads.com/review/show/1318537811">The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results</a>|Gary Keller|4/5